// Google Console Verification - added by Joe

-If you're in the market for an exceptional backyard addition this season, we've got the answers to all your questions about hammocks with stands in Canada.
+If you're in the market for an exceptional home addition this season, but are still having some unanswered questions and doubts about it - we've got the answers.

 For inspiration on what types of stands go best with various hammocks, check out this guide!

 First, decide where you plan to use your hammock stand.
 You will want the stand material to match or complement your décor along with your hammock’s material.
 Most hammock stands are made of wood or metal and will come in various stains and finishes.

 Wooden hammock stands are more decorative than metal and can vary in appearance based on the type of wood and the stain or oil used to finish the wood.
 Since wooden hammock stands are used outside, many of these hammock stands are made from durable and water-resistant woods, like bamboo and cedar.

 *Tip: Be careful when looking at cheaper brands or more attractive options for stands as they are typically made with low-quality woods like spruce that aren’t rot-, or-weather-resistant.